sempr-tk/sempr/README.md

 ## TODO
 - Load subset from database
   - Be aware of the session caching everything that's loaded!
 - Add entities
-	- reference frame
   - semantic object
   - geometric object
   - general object (to be wrapped by use-case-classes, plus factory, to avoid the odb compiler)
 - Add processing modules
-	- symbolic reasoning (rdf)
   - something tf-like (use envire)
   - GeometryCache